toprak1919/wow20/README.md

 - **Progressive Web App** - Offline capability and mobile optimization
 - **Real Multiplayer** - WebSocket-based server integration

+## 📱 Mobile Usage Tips

+World of WebCraft can be played on phones and tablets.
+When the screen width is below 768&nbsp;px the game shows an on-screen joystick and four quick-action buttons.
+Drag the joystick to move your character and tap the buttons to trigger the first four ability slots.
+Swipe gestures on the game canvas can also activate abilities.

 ## 📄 License

 This project is open source and available under the MIT License.